 The Law is clear and strict across Canada when it comes to casinos.
 It’s just like stores that sell scratch tickets and lottery tickets.
 In all 10 provinces of Canada, vendors must ask their customers for identification if they’re not sure about their age.
 Gambling is prohibited for minors in Canada, and the Law is there to protect children and youth from temptation.
 At casinos, access to gaming rooms is forbidden to minors, even if they are not playing or if they are accompanied by an adult.

-List by province on the legal age limit in Canada for casinos
+List by province on the legal age limit in Canada

 Alphabetical list by province of the minimum age required to enter a casino (either online or offline).